If you've blocked our ad, please consider unblocking it.

 Super Mario World 2: Yoshi's Island

 Super Mario World 2: Yoshi's Island is the in-name-only sequel (or is it a prequel?) to Super Mario World.
 This time, Yoshi is the star of the show, Mario is an annoying baby, and the development team was evidently into some very heavy drugs.
 Nevertheless, it's an excellent game, but is surprisingly difficult.
+It is only one of three released SNES games to make use of the Super FX 2 Chip, the others being Doom and Winter Gold.

 - 1 Sub-Pages